cuthbertLab/music21/buildDoc/rst/overviewStreams.rst

 Streams provide a way to structure and position music21 objects both hierarchically and temporally.
 A Stream, or a Stream subclass such as :class:`~music21.stream.Measure`, can be placed within another Stream.

-As shown in :ref:`quickStart`, a common arrangement of nested Streams is a :class:`~music21.stream.Score` Stream containing one or more :class:`~music21.stream.Part` Streams, each Part Stream in turn containing one or more :class:`~music21.stream.Measure` Streams.
+A common arrangement of nested Streams is a :class:`~music21.stream.Score` Stream containing one or more :class:`~music21.stream.Part` Streams, each Part Stream in turn containing one or more :class:`~music21.stream.Measure` Streams.

 Such an arrangement of Stream objects is the common way musical scores are represented in music21.
 For example, importing a four-part chorale by J. S. Bach will provide a Score object with four Part Streams, each Part containing multiple Measure objects.
 Music21 comes with a :ref:`moduleCorpus.base` module that provides access to a large collection of scores, including all the Bach chorales.
 We can parse the score from the corpus with the :func:`~music21.corpus.base.parse` function.